Christian-2003/password-vault/README.md

 ***
 ## License
 The project is licensed under the terms and conditions of the MIT license.
-View a copy of the license [here](https://github.com/Christian-2003/password-vault/blob/main/LICENSE.txt).
+You can view a copy of the license [here](https://github.com/Christian-2003/password-vault/blob/master/LICENSE.txt).

 <br>